graycoreio/daffodil/libs/contact/guides/overview.md

 ## Setting up your AppModule

-To get started, import the `DaffContactModule` in your app.module.
+To get started, import one of the libraries' associated driver modules inside your `app.module`.
+In this example, we will be using the `DaffContactInMemoryDriverModule`, as it can be used quickly with little to no setup.
 Next, import `StoreModule.forRoot({})`, which will be relevant later on when utilizing the redux and state management features of the contact module.

 ```typescript
 @ngModule({